Three-body universality in the B meson sector: Introduction

 Braaten and collaborators argued in Ref.~\cite{Braaten_1} that the closeness to a bottom meson threshold is necessary but not sufficient for the interpretation as a hadronic molecule.
 They used the Born-Oppenheimer approximation to analyze the substructure of $Z_b$ and $Z'_b$ and concluded that for both states the molecule interpretation is viable \cite{Braaten_1}.
-Arguably, one of the most detailed investigations of the $Z_b$ states as hadronic molecules was done in Refs.~\cite{Cleven, Cleven_2} based on an effective field theory with heavy meson loops that was originally formulated for the charm quark sector \cite{Guo:2010ak}.
+A recent Born-Oppenheimer study based on the Lattice potential suggests the presence of a near-threshold structure in the $Z$ mass range~~\cite{Prelovsek:2019ywc}.
+Similarly, a near-threshold signal in the $Z^\prime$ mass range is pointed out in Ref.~\cite{Hoffmann:2024hbz}.
+Arguably, one of the most detailed investigations of the $Z_b$ states as hadronic molecules was done in Refs.~\cite{Cleven, Cleven_2} based on an effective field theory with heavy meson loops that was originally formulated for the charm quark sector~\cite{Guo:2010ak}.
 In this framework, a variety of testable predictions to confirm or rule out the molecular nature of these states were given.
 Some of these predictions will be checked at future high-luminosity experiments.

 An analysis of the angular distributions showed that the quantum numbers $J^P = 1^+$ are favored for the two $Z_b$ states \cite{Z_b_discovery_2}.
 In addition, their quark content fixes the isospin to be one.
-Thus, the quantum numbers of both $Z_b$ and $Z'_b$ are $I(J^P) = 1(1^+)$ and the assumption that they are $S$-wave hadronic molecules of two bottom mesons is tenable.
+Thus, the quantum numbers of both $Z_b$ and $Z'_b$ are $I^G (J^{PC}) = 1^+(1^{+-})$ \cite{ParticleDataGroup:2024cfk} and the assumption that they are $S$-wave hadronic molecules of two bottom mesons is tenable.
 We use an effective field theory with contact interactions to describe the $Z_b$'s.
 Since their binding momentum $\gamma = \sqrt{2 \mu B}$ (with binding energy $B$ and reduced mass of the constituents $\mu$) is much smaller than the pion mass $m_{\pi}$ (or at least of that order in case of the $Z_b$), the constituent bottom mesons which have masses around $5~\rm{GeV}$ can be treated as non-relativistic point-like particles which only interact via short-range contact interactions.
 Thus, one can apply a non-relativistic effective field theory without explicit pions to this system.
-A similar description of two particle $S$-wave molecules in the charm sector can be found in Refs.~\cite{Canham_Hammer_3, Braaten_Kusunoki} concerning the charm meson molecule $X(3872)$ and in Ref.~\cite{Wilbring_Hammer_Meissner} for the $Z_c(3900)$ whose interpretation as a molecule is still controversial \cite{Braaten_1}.
+Similar descriptions of two particle $S$-wave molecules in the charm sector can be found in Refs.~\cite{Canham_Hammer_3, Braaten_Kusunoki} concerning the charm meson molecule $X(3872)$ and in Ref.~\cite{Wilbring_Hammer_Meissner} for the $Z_c(3900)$ whose interpretation as a molecule is still controversial \cite{Braaten_1}.